Inclusive Transit AI Assistant

 Summary

-A smart AI assistant for accessible transit routing integrated into the official MTA mobile app.
+MTA Access Navigator is a smart AI assistant for accessible transit routing integrated into the official MTA mobile app.
 The chatbot helps passengers with mobility needs navigate the subway system, guiding them along accessible paths with working elevators, escalators, and appropriate accommodations.

 Why a Chatbot?